Probiotic side effects sometimes happen. They are mostly mild. What are the reasons for such side effects?

 It is unclear why this occurs.
 However, it is considered a healthy sign and not in any way an adverse effect.
 Recent research has revealed that probiotic bacteria affect the body much deeper than previously thought.
 Friendly bacteria work on a cellular level and promote many body functions, including the reproductive organs.
 This might be a reason why probiotics can affect women’s periods.

-In some cases probiotic side effects are triggered by other reasons.
+In some cases, probiotic side effects are triggered by the following reasons.

-- Other drugs may interact with probiotic supplements (very rare)
+- Interaction of other drugs with probiotic supplements (very rare)

-- Allergy to soy (some supplements contain small amounts)
+- Allergy to soy (supplements can contain small amounts)

-- Allergy to yeast included in the probiotic supplement
+- Allergy to yeast (included in some supplements)

 - Severe problems with the intestinal lining